arifng/design-patterns-java/src/main/java/creational/objectpool/README.md

 NB - this is very simple object pool method.
 In real life, pool may create object when it initialized or pool may have constants like maximum no of object creation etc.

-Receiving news is what changes the state of the news agency, and it causes the channels to be notified.

 #### Remarks

 - Create abstract `ObjectPool<T>` class with private list of objects (here, set of availables and uses object)